Beyond CBD: Colorado’s Jake Black, PhD talks about CBG, The “STEM CELL” OF PHYTOCANNABINOIDS

 While CBD (cannabidiol), the second best known component of the marajuana plant behind THC, continues to make a huge impact in the marketplace due to its purported multifaceted wellness properties, CBG (cannabigerol) could be next in line for broader applications.
 Due to a growing number of reports covering a multitude of health dividends, some of which adherents claim overlap with those of CBD, cannabigerol is referred to as the ‘stem cell’ of the phytocannabinoids in cannabis.

-Investigating new compounds of cannabis with implications for healthful applications in skincare and wellness supplements, TrustBeauty met with Jake Black, a Yale PhD. and CEO of Treehouse Hemp, a Colorado-based hemp processor that has manufactured pure, unadulterated cannabinoid extracts for CBD brands since 2015.
+Investigating new compounds of cannabis with implications for healthful applications in skincare and wellness supplements, TrustBeauty talks with Jake Black, a Yale PhD. and CEO of Treehouse Hemp, a Colorado-based hemp processor that has manufactured pure, unadulterated cannabinoid extracts for CBD brands since 2015.

 Treehouse Hemp’s client base uses cannabis extracts to manufacture a variety of enhanced products including; topicals, health and wellness supplements, products for pets as well as for the equine market.
-Black clearly stressed in our interview that the, “The FDA does not approve the majority of phytocannabinoids for any particular use, however we are emphatic about guaranteeing the quality and the purity of our compounds, and we provide certification of that purity across the board.”
+Black clearly stressed in our talk that the, “The FDA does not approve the majority of phytocannabinoids for any particular use, however we are emphatic about guaranteeing the quality and the purity of our compounds, and we provide certification of that purity across the board.”

 “Because marijuana had been completely illegal in recent decades, even the academic community’s ability to validate the myriad presumptive benefits was completely curtailed.
 Consequently, claims propagated for hundreds of years by cannabis enthusiasts such as treating allergies, inflammation, anxiety, and skin conditions could not be investigated ,” explains Black.
 “Now we can extract each of the cannabinoids and examine exactly the potential medicinal properties that might deliver significant health benefits to people and provide alternatives to traditional pharmaceuticals.”